eigerco/polka-storage/docs/src/getting-started/car-server.md

 2. Download the CAR file using the CID you received, following the steps in the [Download the CAR File](../storage-provider-cli/storage.md#download-the-car-file) section.

-3. Verify the contents of the downloaded CAR file.
-You can use [go-car](https://github.com/ipld/go-car/tree/master/cmd/car)'s `extract` command.
+3. [Optional] Verify the contents of the downloaded CAR file.
+You can use [go-car](https://github.com/ipld/go-car/tree/master/cmd/car#install)'s `extract` command.

 If you can successfully upload a file, receive a CID, download the corresponding CAR file, and verify its contents, your CAR server setup is working correctly.